danishbq/danishbq/README.md

 ## Hi there 👋

+Hey there!
+I'm Danish and I'm all about crafting and refining business solutions through technology and data.
+With a passion for developing innovative solutions powered by AI and optimizing processes and systems through data analysis, I strive to make impactful contributions in every role and project I undertake.
+My experience spans development, data and business analysis, and business intelligence.

+You can reach me at: danishbadarqureshi@gmail.com

 <!--
 **danishbq/danishbq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.